thomasbergernz/versitygw/System-Requirements.md

 ## Deployment Options

-The gateway supports running in Docker for easy containerized deployment, but this is optional and not a strict requirement.
+The gateway supports optionally running in Docker for easy containerized deployment.
+Systemd scripts are also provided within the Linux distro packages for running the gateway as a systemd service.
+The gateway is a built as a static binary, and does not have any dependency on system library versions.